Premier League transfers: Confirmed ins and outs for summer window 2025

 Despite ending the regular season in the Championship on a five-game losing streak, Sunderland secured their place in the playoffs with a comfortable fourth-placed finish.

 The win marked Sunderland’s long-awaited return to the Premier League, ending an eight-year absence since their relegation in 2017.
-However, manager Regis Le Bris knows that staying in the top flight will pose a far greater challenge.
+However, manager Regis Le Bris knows that staying in the top flight will pose a far greater challenge considering the strength of the teams that are present at that level.

 Here, Sports Mole rounds up every new signing and departure from Sunderland's 2025 summer transfer window.